akapopeye/DataVault/README.md

 # FTSyxcal Menu

 FTSyxcal Menu is a web page dedicated to managing mod menus for games.
-This page allows users to download menus, explore available features, and purchase paid menus.
+This page allows users to download menus and explore available features.

 ### Sections